Nepalese royal massacre: Background

-Motives
+Motive

 Dipendra's motive for the murders is unknown, and there are various theories.
-Dipendra wanted to marry Devyani Rana, whom he had met in the United Kingdom.
-Some allege that, due to her mother's family being from lower-class royals of India and her father's political alliances, the royal family objected.
-Devyani's Gwalior family were one of the wealthiest former royal families of India, and allegedly far wealthier than the Nepalese monarchs.
+The most commonly mentioned theory cites his relationship with Devyani Rana, whom he had met in the United Kingdom and had been dating for several years.
+Some allege that the royal family had objected to their potential marriage due to her maternal family background and her father's political alliances.
+Devyani's mother was from the house of Scindia, the former ruling family of the Gwalior State whose members were lower-caste and allegedly far wealthier than the Nepalese monarchs.
 The prospective bride's mother warned her daughter that marrying the Nepalese crown prince might mean a drop in her standard of living.
-Dipendra's prospective bride, chosen by the royal family, was from the main branch of the Nepalese Rana dynasty, the Chandra Shumsher line.